 There are plenty of free online tools you can find to check your page speed, such as GTmetrix.

 But the real question is, how do you solve this?

 Well, what you can do is compress your images so that they don’t take up as much space.

 This method works best for JPEG files, and keep in mind that with some image file types like PNG you will have to convert them before being able to compress the images.

 But in general JPEG is the recommended file type for Shopify because it is just so versatile.

 There are online image compressors such as Compress JPEG which can do the job of compressing for you, and they do it pretty well too.

-Here’s a side by side comparison of two images, one which has been compressed and the other hasn’t.
+Here’s a comparison of two images, one which has been compressed and the other hasn’t.
 Can you guess which is which?

 This is Michael the pug.
 He spends his weekends reading tarot cards and playing the tambourine in a blues band.

 This is Michael’s twin pug Joseph.
 He prefers spending weekends studying physics and soldering broken TV parts back together.